-James “Jim” F. Berry (1838-1877) – A member of the Black Hills Bandits who participated in the Big Springs Robbery in Nebraska, Berry hailed from Missouri.
-The son of Caleb & Virginia (Fulkerson) Berry, he was the fifth of ten children who is believed to been born in Callaway County, near Shamrock, Missouri in 1838.
+The son of Caleb & Virginia Fulkerson Berry, he was the fifth of ten children who is believed to been born in Callaway County, near Shamrock, Missouri in 1838.
 His father was a farmer and landowner and he probably had a “normal” upbringing.
-In about 1860, he moved westward, and for years ranged from Nevada to Montana South Dakota, Nebraska and Texas, while making regular trips back to Missouri.
+In about 1860, he moved westward, and for years ranged from Nevada to Montana South Dakota, Nebraska, and Texas, while making regular trips back to Missouri.

 Caught up with the gold fever, he was living near the mining camp of Austin, Nevada in 1861.
 While he was there, he met up with the Cyrus Price family, who were also from Calloway County, Missouri.
 With the Civil War having begun and the “Show-Me-State,” fighting amongst its own within its borders, the Price family escaped the turmoil.
-James soon began to see Cyrus Price’s daughter, Mary Elizabeth, whom in married in about 1863.
-The couple would eventually have six children, the first of which was born near the Reese River, Nevada in 1864.
+James soon began to see Cyrus Price’s daughter, Mary Elizabeth, who he married in about 1863.
+The couple would eventually have six children, the first of whom was born near the Reese River, Nevada in 1864.

 By this time, it is thought that Berry had mostly given up on mining and was leading the life of a bandit.
 By 1876, he had hooked up with the likes of Joel Collins, Sam Bass, Jack Davis, Tom Nixon, and Bill Heffridge.
 Robbing a number of stages in the Deadwood, South Dakota area, they were known as the Black Hills Bandits.